thinkerino-ai/open-thinkerino/documents/listeners.md

     # we only respond to coworkers
     for proof in prove(IsCoworker(wrap(sender))):
         # but only to those that are based on actual knowledge
-        if not proof.is_hypothetical:
+        if not proof.is_hypothetical_scenario:
             # if you write "fuckerino" it is not a swear-word, so it is not rude
             email.respond(f"Dear {sender.name},\nI'm on vacation, please shut the fuckerino up")
 ```

-As the example shows, it is quite complex to manually ensure safety, so `HandlerSafety.TotallyUnsafe` should be used in most cases when destructive operations are performed.
+As the example shows, it is quite complex to manually ensure safety, so `HandlerSafety.TOTALLY_UNSAFE` should be used in most cases when destructive operations are performed.

 ## Listener Indexing and Dynamic Listeners